juanka13v/design-landing-page/README.md

-# CW - Test Landing Page
+# CW - Design Landing Page

 This is a test landing page for a fictitious company specializing in web design, UX/UI, branding, and product design.
 The purpose of this landing page is to showcase the company's services and provide an overview of their expertise in the field.